ctubio/php-proxy-keyserver/README.md

   tcp6    0    0    2607:f298:6050:6f:11371   :::*          LISTEN      9647/apache2
   tcp6    0    0    2607:f298:6050:6f81::80   :::*          LISTEN      9647/apache2
   tcp6    0    0    2607:f298:6050:6f81:443   :::*          LISTEN      9647/apache2
-  $ # If you don't see any output, please start the webserver daemon.
+  $ # The 4th column may be your own public IPs of your virtual machine/server.
-  $ # Note that in the 4th column you should see your own current public IPs of the virtual machine/server.
+  $ # If you don't see any output, please start the webserver daemon with similar configs.

   $ # Download and compose the php proxy with the extensible web interface:
   $ cd /var/www